Turning Down Sweepstakes Prizes — How and When to Decline a Win

 What to Do When It's Too Late to Decline the Prize

 - Sell the prize on eBay.
-Hopefully, you'll earn at least enough to cover the taxes, and maybe a little more.
+Hopefully, you'll earn enough to cover the taxes, and maybe more.

 - Check out sweepstakes forums for prize exchanges.
 You might be able to swap it for a prize that suits you better.